hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 | Ri    | 1743 |    F   |  LOS     |  5168|
 | Ivy   | 1655 |    F   |   MK     |  7323|

-How to read this csv?
+Example 1: How to read this csv?

 ```python
 import csv